Medical imaging: Present and future

 WEARABLES:

-Technology w became popular in the field of sports.
-However, some applications using devices are being studied w by monitor and control internal organs (such as the lungs, heart and brain) in aging populations.
+The technology w became popular in the field of sports.
+However, some applications using devices are being studied w for monitor and control internal organs (such as the lungs, heart and brain) in aging populations.
 Portable imaging devices could set a standard for the future of medical scans, but today they are still in the research phase.

 The medical imaging market is quite fragmented due to the presence of several players in the market7.
 The most prominent companies that have been identified are shown below (Figure 7).